 After dining on tomato-containing cuisines, the high acidity in the tomatoes leached lead from the pewter plates, which caused lead poisoning and the death of these highfalutin aristocrats.
 Not connecting the dots between the tomato acids and the lead leaching from the pewter plates, the unfortunate tomato got pinned as the cause of their demise.

 This seemed to be the beginning of the “deadly nightshade” myth that still haunts the family to this day.
 But what about the rest of the innocent nightshade relatives who had nothing to do with the lead-leaching crime scene?

 Guilty as charged, by association.

-Maybe it’s time to reopen this cold case and consider a fresh, new perspective about the nightshades, what’s really going on, and all their potential nutritional benefits.
+Maybe it’s time to reopen this cold case and shatter the myth about nightshades, look at what’s really going on, and reconsider all their potential nutritional benefits.